sahil352005/MeetingSummariser-ActionTable/README.md

-# 📝 Meeting Notes Summarizer & Action Item Extractor
+# ⚡ Lightning-Fast Meeting Intelligence Platform

-A powerful Streamlit application that transforms meeting recordings and transcripts into actionable insights with a modern, professional interface.
+An ultra-lightweight Streamlit application that transforms meeting recordings and transcripts into actionable insights with instant processing and zero heavy dependencies.

 ## ✨ Features